-The Housing Authority of the County of San Bernardino (HACSB) is one of the most progressive housing authorities in the Country and also the largest provider of affordable housing in San Bernardino County.
-HACSB proudly owns and/or manages programs with approximately 12,500 housing units and vouchers combined to serve approximately 30,000 people, most of whom are seniors, individuals with disabilities, veterans, and children.
+The Housing Authority of the County of San Bernardino (HACSB) is one of the most progressive housing authorities in the Country.
+As the largest provider of affordable housing in the County, we proudly serve an excess of 32,000 people, most of whom are seniors, disabled individuals, and children.